 ANSC 252: Diagnostic Imaging for Veterinary Technicians (3 credits)

-Pre-Requisite(s): Admission into the Veterinary Technology program.
+Pre-Requisite(s): Admission in the Veterinary Technology Program and a grade of "C" or better in all completed ANSC courses.
 Students enrolling in ANSC 252 are required to show proof of current health insurance and sign a liability waiver.

 Co-Requisite(s): Concurrent enrollment in ANSC 252L.

 Upon completion of the course, the student will be able to:

 - Describe the uses and functioning of various types of medical imaging equipment.

 - Implement and observe recommended radiation safety measures.

 - Evaluate radiographic images for proper radiographic technique and patient positioning.

 - Explain the clinical uses of alternative imaging technologies.

 For transfer information within the UH system, visit the System Transfer page